BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 To add the Branch NuGet package to a project:

-1. Right-click on each project and select `Add` > `Add NuGet Package`
+1. Right-click on each project and select `Add` > `Add NuGet Packages`
+2. If not already present, find the _Microsoft BCL Build Components_ package and add it to the project
-2. Find the _Branch Xamarin SDK_ package and add it to the project
+3. Find the _Branch Xamarin SDK_ package and add it to the project

 #### Adding the Branch SDK without NuGet